gvaldez/cryptora/README.md

 ## **Description**

-**Cryptora-Analyze-Service**  is a Spring Boot application that retrieves cryptocurrency data from the Binance API and analyzes it based on price fluctuations.
+**Cryptora**  is a Spring Boot application that retrieves cryptocurrency data from the Binance API and analyzes it based on price fluctuations.
 The service tracks price movements of various cryptocurrencies and assesses both short-term and long-term trends, utilizing the Average True Range (ATR) with configurable periods and multipliers to enhance its insights.